annbadaliann/mentoring-program/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to open project you can run

 ### `npm start`

+In the project directory, to run json-server open additional terminal window and run

+### `npm run start-server`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.